NikOsint/IVFS/README.md

 > Typing data through console to write to a file is not very practical, so unit tests with real data are needed.
 >
-> TIP: cover data in double quotes so that spaces do not act as delimeters.
+> TIP: cover data in double quotes so that spaces do not act as delimiters.

 ## TODOs